Illinois Freedom of Information Act & Social Media

 Guidance on Social Media Records in Illinois from the Secretary of State

-In May 2015, the Illinois Secretary of State’s office released specific guidance for government agencies using social media to ensure compliance with the Illinois Freedom of Information Act.
-This publication explains when social media posts are considered records and offers guidance on retention, including a caution against relying on the social networks for record keeping.
+In January 2020, the Illinois Secretary of State’s office released specific guidance for government agencies using social media to ensure compliance with the Illinois Freedom of Information Act.
+This publication explains when social media posts are considered records and offers guidance on retention, including recommendations to retain the records in an outside application.

 Illinois Social Media Records Management in Practice